 10. Do not provide personal information in response to an email.

-11. If you are suspicious about domain name or company name, always search those names using a search engine to see if any results come up with legitimate activity.
+11. If you are suspicious about domain or company names, always search those names using a search engine to see if any results come up with legitimate activity.
 It could be web site, logo, domain name, individual names, phone number, etc. Bad guys have done their homework well before crafting phishing emails, you should do yours to avoid getting caught.
+This article will help you get up to date with typosquatting, its examples and prevention tips.

 Spot and report scam emails, texts, websites and calls